Lê Lợi: Myths and legends

 One day, while on the run from the enemy, Lê Lợi saw a strange light emanating from the branches of a banyan tree.
 He climbed up and there he found a hilt of a sword, encrusted with precious gems.
 Remembering the blade he found earlier, he took it out and placed it into the hilt.
 The fit was perfect.
 Believing that the Heaven had entrusted him with the great cause of freeing the land, Lê Lợi took up arms and rallied people under his banner.
 For the next few years, the magic sword brought him victory after another.
 His men no longer had to hide in the forest, but aggressively penetrated many enemy camps, captured them and seized their granaries.
 The sword helped them push back the enemy, until Vietnam was once again free from Chinese rule.
 Lê Lợi ascended the throne in 1428, ending his 10-year campaign, and reclaimed independence for the country.
 The stories claim Lê Lợi grew very tall when he used the sword and it gave him the strength of many men.
 Other stories say that the sword blade and the sword hilt came together from different places, the blade fished out of a lake, the hilt found by Lê Lợi himself.

 The stories largely agree on what happened to the sword: One day, not long after the Chinese had accepted Vietnam as independent, Lê Lợi was out boating on a lake in Hanoi.
 The golden turtle, Kim Quy, advanced toward the boat and the king, then with a human voice, it asked him to return the magic sword to his master, Long Vương (Dragon King), who lived under the water.
 Suddenly it became clear to Lê Lợi that the sword was only lent to him to carry out his duty, but now it must be returned to its rightful owner, lest it corrupt him.
 Lê Lợi drew the sword out of its scabbard and lobbed it towards the turtle.
 With great speed, the turtle opened its mouth and snatched the sword from the air with its teeth.
 It descended back into the water, with the shiny sword in its mouth.
-Lê Lợi then acknowledged the sword had gone back to the Long Vương (Dragon King) and caused the lake to be renamed 'The Lake of the Returned Sword' (Hoan Kiem Lake) located in present-day Hanoi.
+Lê Lợi then acknowledged the sword had gone back to the Long Vương (Dragon King) and caused the lake to be renamed the "Lake of the Returned Sword" (Hoàn Kiếm Lake) located in present-day Hanoi.

-Countless poems and songs were written about Lê Lợi, both during his lifetime and in later years.
-Lê Lợi is looked upon as the perfect embodiment of the just, wise, and capable leader.
-All future Vietnamese kings were measured against the standard of Lê Lợi and most were found wanting.
+Numerous poems and songs have been written about Lê Lợi, both during his lifetime and in later periods.
+In Vietnamese historical tradition, he has often been portrayed as a just and capable ruler, and later monarchs were sometimes compared to him as a standard of leadership.

 Every town in Vietnam has one of the major streets named after Lê Lợi, but in Hanoi the name is Lê Thái Tổ Street.